|

 apoptosis, which is associated with a lower risk of cancer"

-studies have found that when selenium is taken orally or through the skin in
+that when selenium is taken orally or through the skin in the form of

-the form of L-selenomethionine, it provided protection against both everyday
+L-selenomethionine, it provided protection against both everyday and

 -